PrabuVenky/70s_Green_Revolution_Analysis/README.md

 - **Insights:**
   - Sutter has the most diverse crop production.
   - Placer records the highest average yield.
-  - Wheat All and Wheat Winter All follow similar yield trends over time.
+  - Rice, Oats and Wheat fueled the Green Revolution